jpedro/jpedro.github.io/git-dd.md

 # `git-dd`

 My current favourite git alias is `dd`.
+Cool, cool.
 What does it do?

 ```
 $ git help dd